CBhandawat/Anita_Therapy_ChatBot/README.md

 Anita is a compassionate AI-powered therapy chatbot built using BERT-based intent classification, semantic search with FAISS, and LLM-driven responses via Gemini Pro.
 It offers emotionally aware conversations and generates speech output using Sarvam AI’s multilingual TTS API.

+## Important Note:
+This project is for learning and experimentation only.
+It is not intended to replace real therapy or mental health professionals in any manner.
+If you’re struggling emotionally, always speak to a qualified therapist or counselor.

 ---

 ## Features